intmainreturn00/AwesomeNode/README.md

 Uncomment `#define AWESOMEDEBUG` to see tessellation highlights.
 <img src="awesome%20node/1AD38AD9-90C0-4973-B5A2-8DD9F018231A.png" width="500">

-If you’d like the work, star this repo ⭐️ or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) ☕️

 # Motivation
 It’s all started from my humble attempts to draw some lines with cocos2d-x.